detimage123/YOWO-Bamboo/README.md

-# YOWO-Plus: An incremental improvement
+# YOWO-Bamboo: An enhanced model for giant panda action recognition

 Big thanks to [YOWO](https://github.com/wei-tim/YOWO) for their open source.
 I reimplemented ```YOWO``` and reproduced the performance.
 On the ```AVA``` dataset, my reproduced YOWO is better than the official YOWO.
 We named this YOWO as **YOWO-Plus**.
 I hope that such a real-time action detector with simple structure and superior performance can attract your interest in the task of spatio-temporal action detection.